About the Centre

 Currently, Utrecht Centre for Television/Screen Cultures in Transition is being transformed into Utrecht Centre for Media Research.
 New website will be launched soon!

-Utrecht University’s Centre for Screen Cultures in Transtion, short SCiT, is a research initiative of television and media scholars attached to the Department of Media and Culture Studies (DMC) and to the Research Institute ICON of the Faculty of the Humanities.
-The Centre develops, co-ordinates, carries out, publishes and promotes the study of screen cultures in transition from the early 20th century on.
+Utrecht Centre for Media Research is a research initiative of media scholars attached to the Department of Media and Culture Studies and to the Institute for Cultural Inquiry (ICON) of the Faculty of Humanities.